Information

 What is ESTOFEX?

-The European Storm Forecast Experiment is an initiative of a team of European meteorologists, meteorology students and trained enthusiasts, who intend to learn how to forecast severe convective storms in Europe.
+The European Storm Forecast Experiment is an initiative of a team of European meteorologists, and students in meteorology, and serves as a platform for exchange of knowledge about forecasting severe convective storms in Europe and elsewhere.

 What are the goals of ESTOFEX?